Background information on the IPN

 - The steps to follow via the

-Expert Back Officeto send again the notification.
+Merchant Back Officeto send again the notification.

-It is also possible to enable an option of automatic retry of the IPN ( Settings > Notification rules > Instant Payment Notification URL call > check the box "Automatic retry in case of failure").
+It is also possible to enable an option of automatic retry of the IPN ( Settings > Notification rules > Instant Payment Notification URL call > check the box "Automatic retry in case of failure")

-This option allows to automatically send notifications to the merchant website in case of failure ( up to 4 times).
+This option allows to automatically send notifications to the merchant website in case of failure ( up to 4 times ).
 Call attempts are programmed at fixed intervals every 15 minutes (00, 15, 30, 45).
 After each failed attempt, a warning e-mail is sent to the e-mail address specified earlier.
 The subject of this e-mail includes the number corresponding to the attempt of sending the notification.

 Several return codes of HTTP type may appear during this exchange between servers.
 When the return code starts with 4xx or 5xx, the automatic retry does not occur.

 In case of an error in your script, the payment gateway offers you to manually retry the instant notification URL via the

 In summary, there are three recommendations: